 If you swipe left while peeking at an email, the Trash icon is revealed on the right side.
 To actually delete the message, drag your finger a little further to the left until the icon turns red, and then let go.

-If you swipe right, you can also move that email to a folder.
+If you swipe right, you can also mark the email as unread.

 The Mark Read/Unread item opens a sub-menu with the Flag, Mark as Read/Unread and Move to Junk options.
 If the email is already read, you’ll see the Mark as Unread option, and vice versa.
 By marking emails as spam (Move to Junk) you’re helping train Mail’s spam detection algorithm.